 ncte. in Subject name Highlands College

-Unit No. / Title •
+Unit No. / Title

 Assessment No. This work assesses:

 Issue Date: Due Date:

-In this assignment, y ou will [continue writi i ng vocational/technic cal scenario]:
+In this assignment, you will [continue writing vocational/technical scenario]:

-nt you are also required unication skills/ mathe
+During this assessment you are also required to demonstrate speaking and listening skills/ written communication skills/ mathematical skills [delete as appropriate]

 Learning Outcome 1 : The learner will

 Task 1:

 Task details Image here [visual reinforcement to aid readability of assignment]

-You must/ should/ c ould produce the follow ving evidence:
+You must/ should/ co ould produce the follow ving evidence:

-✓ A written report ✓ A presentation
+✓ A written report ✓ A presentation ✓ A practical ass l

-- A practical assessment - √ These are just examples [delete as appropriate]
+- √ These are just examples [delete as appropriate]

 Learning Outcome 2: The learner will

 Task 2: Delete if necessary

 Task details Delete if necess Image here

 You must/ should/ could p oduce the following evidence :

 ✓ A presentation

 Learning Outcome 3: The learner will

 Task 3: Delete if necessary

 Task details Delete if necess Image here

-You must/ should/ could produce the following evidence:
+You must/ should/ could p oduce the following evidence :

 ✓ A written report ✓ A presentation ✓ A practical assessment ✓ These are just examples [delete as appropriate]

 Grading Descriptors Distinction

 2.5